hachibu/many-worlds-javascript-interpreter/README.md

 mistakes you might have made in another timeline.
 I should warn you that using this program may lead to quantum branching of your world.

-Here's a list of things this program may or may not change:
+Here's an incomplete list of things this program may or may not change:

 - Shuffle or empty arrays.
 - Swap binary expression operands.